Snowdon - Yr Wyddfa

 Right click and 'Save As' here, to download Snowdon Pyg Track route for GPS devices.
 Click here for the Llanberis route.

 See the map of Snowdon in full screen.

 Transport to and from Snowdon

-Most groups completing the Three Peaks Challenge will arrive here by car or minibus — there is limited parking available at Pen y Pass, at a cost of £4 for four hours or £10 for the day.
-More parking is available in Llanberis.
+Most groups completing the Three Peaks Challenge will arrive here by car or minibus - there is limited parking available at Pen y Pass, which needs to be pre-booked.
+Much more parking is available in Llanberis.

 Travelling home from Snowdon by train is best done from Bangor, half an hour from Llanberis by bus or taxi.
 Bangor has good connections to the north and south via the West Midlands.